 The two best features of this rower are the angular design and the automatic adjustment of resistance.
 The included heart rate monitor means that the six cardio programs are more effective.
 The angled design saves space and spotlights the activation of your quads and calves.

 This machine's all magnetic resistance is smooth and strong.
-It provides 12 different levels, which is plenty for the programs that it offers.
-With all its added goodies and ease of construction, I believe this rower is a great choice for beginners or as an upgrade to a new machine.
-Buy it here
+It provides 12 different levels of magnetic resistance, which is plenty for the programs that it offers.
+With all its added goodies and ease of construction, I believe this is the best rowing machine for beginners or as an upgrade to a new machine.
+Check price here.

 - Comes with included chest strap for heart rate monitoring